pbloem/peterbloem.nl/blog/pca-2.md

 For any matrix, $\X$ of any size, $\bc{\M} = \X^T\X$ is square and symmetric: $\bc{M}_{ij} = \bc{M}_{ij}$ because they are both the dot product of columns $i$ and $j$ in the data.
 </aside>

-<p>We'll denite the covariance matrix of our dataset $\X$ by $\bc{\S}$ .
-This is the matrix that we're interested in.
-The eigenvectors of $\bc{\S}$, coincide with the principal components of $\X$.</p>
+<p>We'll denote the covariance matrix of our dataset $\X$ by $\bc{\S}$ .
+This is the matrix that we're interested in: yhe eigenvectors of $\bc{\S}$ coincide with the principal components of $\X$.</p>

 I expect that that doesn't immediately make a lot of intuitive sense.
 We've developed eigenvectors in terms of matrices that transform points in space.
 We don't usually think of $\bc{\S}$ as transforming space.
 It's not common to see a vector multiplied by $\bc{\S}$.
 Yet, we can easily diagonalize $\bc{\S}$.
-In fact, since it's symmetric, <span class="gc">the spectral theorem</span> tells us that we can diagonalize it with an orthogonal matrix, and we can be sure that it has $\gc{n}$ eigenvalues.
+In fact, since it's symmetric, <strong class="gc">the spectral theorem</strong> tells us that we can diagonalize it with an orthogonal matrix, and we can be sure that it has $\gc{n}$ eigenvalues.

 To develop some intuition for what these eigenvalues _mean_ we can have a look at the common practice of **data normalization**.

 ## Data normalization and basis transformations

-Data normalization is a very common data preprocessing step in many data science processes.
+Data normalization is a very common data pre-processing step in many data science processes.
 For many applications we don't much care about the natural scale of the data, and we instead want the data to lie in a predictable range.
 For one-dimensional data, one way to do this is to rescale the data so that its mean equals $0$, and its variance equals 1.
 We achieve this easily by first shifting the data so that the mean is at $0$, and then scaling uniformly until the variance is $1$.

 To work out how to make this transformation, we can imagine that our data _originally_ had mean $0$, and variance $1$, and was then transformed by scaling and then adding some constant value.
 That is, every point $x$ we observed was derived from an unseen point $z$ by two parameters $\bc{s}$ and $\oc{t}$ as